TokenBrice/blog/content/posts/2020/yield-farmer-tier-list.md

 ### Your Favorite ERC-20 Balancer Pool

 The Balancer exchange comes with built-in BAL mining incentives.
 They apply to any pool involving whitelisted tokens.
 Therefore, any Balancer pool is already a twofecta: you're eligible for commissions on the swaps facilitated + the BAL mining rewards.
-Please keep in mind that the pool weighting (ideally balanced) and fees (ideally low) affet the BAL mining ratio.
+Please keep in mind that the pool weighting (ideally balanced) and fees (ideally low) affect the BAL mining ratio.
 The table below assume a ratio of 1, observed for instance on 50/50 pairs with 5 bps fees (0.05%).

 Let's look at the return profile generic Balancer pools: